aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 ML.NET is an open-source, cross-platform library, released to the public in preview during MS Build 2018 and for at MS Build 2019.
 It bridges the gap between Software Developers and Data Scientists and allows .NET Developers to make their applications smarter.

-The general steps for training your model are the same regardless if you are training your model using ML.NET or a Python based library such as ScikitLearn.
+The general steps for training your model are the same regardless if you are training your model using ML.NET or a Python based library such as Scikit Learn.
 To train your model in ML.NET, please expand and follow the instructions below:

 <details>
 <summary>1.
 Determine your problem domain</summary>